CMSgov/beneficiary-fhir-data/insights/terraform/projects/bb2/services/analytics/modules/lambda/update_athena_metric_tables/README.md

 ## Top Level Metrics Table<a id="top-level-table"></a>

-This table contains one row per report dates (`report_date` column).
+This table contains one row per report date (`report_date` column).
 It contains metrics related to the entire API system as a whole.
 A `sum()` of metrics from the per application table is also included.

 |            |                                                                     |
 | ---------- | ------------------------------------------------------------------- |